Frequently Asked Questions

 The deadlines for applying to the Pharmacy Technician program are:

-- Fall Admission: Applications are accepted on a first-come, first-served basis but must be received by July 1 for consideration for the Fall semester.
+- Fall Admission: Applications are accepted on a first-come, first-served basis until full.

-- Spring Admission: Applications are accepted on a first-come, first-served basis but must be received by November 1 for consideration for the Spring semester.
+- Spring Admission: Applications are accepted on a first-come, first-served basis until full.

 When does the program start?